jpasqua/ASL/Readme.md

 ## Pushover Notification Support for ASL3

-The `pushover_notify.sh` script is used to send a [Pushover](https://pushover.net/) notification when your [AllStarLink](https://allstarlink.org/) node  connects or disconnects from another node.
+The `pushover_notify.sh` script is used to send a [Pushover](https://pushover.net/) notification when your [AllStarLink](https://allstarlink.org/) node has a new connection or when a connection drops.
+This can happen if another node connects/disconnects from your node ***or*** you connect/disconnect from another node.

 This script has been tested with ASL3 on Raspberry Pi.
+It is invoked as follows:

 ```
 usage: pushover_notify.sh [CONNECT|DISCONNECT] MyNodeNumber TheirNodeNumber
 ```

-For a script with much richer and more detailed messages, check out [this script](https://github.com/hamassassin/AmateurRadio/tree/main/AllStarLink/Notifications) by [N1SK](https://github.com/hamassassin).
-It provides lots of good info and links.
+**For a script with much richer and more detailed messages**, check out [this script](https://github.com/hamassassin/AmateurRadio/tree/main/AllStarLink/Notifications) by [N1SK](https://github.com/hamassassin).
+It provides lots of good info and links in the notifications.
 Since I mostly view notifications on my watch, I opted for shorter messages.

 ### Prerequisites: